 9. Make the floor a feature

-As well as across wallpapers, fabrics and bedding, the decorative motifs of Morris & Co. are now available in a range of home furnishings.
-Check out this gorgeous living room rug, paired with matching cushions and touches wicker.
+As well as across wallpapers, fabrics and bedding, the decorative motifs of Morris & Co are now available in a range of home furnishings.
+Check out this gorgeous Bachelors Button rug (opens in new tab), paired with simple furniture and rustic touches.
 Love it!

-10. Get a natural touch with a leafy backdrop
+10. Create a beautiful bucolic scene with a leafy print

 11. Opt for a statement sofa